phammylinh2002/Implementing-a-Data-Lake-Using-MongoDB-Integrated-with-BigQuery/README.md

 8. Download the unstandard Python libraries into that directory using `pip install requests pymongo boto3 python-dotenv fuzzywuzzy python-Levenshtein -t .`

-9. Zip all files in that directory using `“zip -r ingest_weather_data.zip .`
+9. Zip all files in that directory using `zip -r ingest_weather_data.zip .`

 10. Create a Lambda function on AWS